 Step 3: Let us say that OB meets the circle in C.

-O is the center of the circle and the radius of the circle will be of fixed length hence we can say that:
+O is the centre of the circle and the radius of the circle will be of fixed length hence we can say that:

 OC = OA (radius)